 Tropical Storm Warning in Effect for Trinidad & Surrounding Coastal Waters

-As Hurricane Beryl continues to near the Windward Islands, a Tropical Storm Warning remains in effect for Trinidad, while Tobago remains under a Hurricane Warning.
+As Hurricane Beryl continues to near the Windward Islands, a Tropical Storm Warning remains in effect for Trinidad, while a Hurricane Warning remains in effect for Tobago.

 This warning is due to Hurricane Beryl, which is now a powerful Category 4 Hurricane once more with maximum sustained winds near 215 KM/H with higher gusts.
 As of 8:00 AM today, Hurricane Beryl was located near 12.0°N 60.5°W, approximately 73 kilometers north of Tobago, moving westward near 31 KM/H.